Grade 9 Planning Timeline

 At this stage in the game, you're laying the foundation for high school success.
 This is a time to establish your academic and cocurricular credentials.
 You should also begin to explore options for your career or further education.

-Make sure you're enrolled in the appropriate college-prep or tech-prep classes and that you're taking key core requirements, such as English, math, science, history, and a foreign language.
+Choose classes that will help with prep for your chosen college or tech school.
+Take the key core requirements, such as English, math, science, history, and a foreign language.
 Develop good study habits.

 - 4 years English and religion